barty-s/client_list_app/client_list-main/README.md

 Connect your GitHub repository and deploy as normal.

-#Client List App#
+# Client List App

-The purpose of this app is to all a trainer access their list of clients for running training.
+The purpose of this app is to allow a trainer to access their list of clients for running training.
 The user i.e. the trainer, can add new clients, view clients, edit a client's information and delete a client, as needed.
-The are also automated calculations done on the inputted data to determine the needs of the client.
+There are also automated calculations done on the inputted data to determine the running training needs of the client which will assist the trainer in making a training plan for their client.

+## Credits

+- CI run-through project - Code to access APIs and Google Sheets